baha2ddin2/eCommerce-app/README.md

 ## Backend

 A backend app for this project is also available in the same GitHub account.
-Check the repository list on [your GitHub profile](https://github.com/your-username) for the backend source code and setup instructions.
+Check the repository list on [my GitHub profile](https://github.com/baha2ddin2) for the backend source code and setup instructions.

 ## Contributing